carj/pyPreservica/docs/index.rst

     :rtype: Entity

-   .. py:method::  children(folder_reference, maximum=100, next_page=None)
+   .. py:method::  children(folder_reference, maximum=50, next_page=None)

-    Find all the child entities of a folder
+    Return the child entities of a folder one page at a time.
+The caller is responsible for requesting the next page of results.

     :param str folder_reference: The parent folder reference, None for the children of root folders
-    :param int maximum: The size of the result set
+    :param int maximum: The maximum size of the result set in each page
     :param str next_page: A URL for the next page of results
+    :return: A set of entity objects
+    :rtype: set(Entity)

+   .. py:method::  descendants(folder_reference, maximum=25)

+    Return the child entities of a folder using a lazy iterator.
+The paging is done internally using a page size specified by the second argument.
+Callers can iterate over the result to get all children with a single call.

+    :param str folder_reference: The parent folder reference, None for the children of root folders
+    :param int maximum: The maximum size of the result set between calls to the server
     :return: A set of entity objects
     :rtype: set(Entity)

    .. py:method::  thumbnail(entity, filename, size=Thumbnail.LARGE)